vubir-projectEIT/Image_Processing/README.md

 # Project EIT - Image processing toolbox

-A set of Python modules to perform machine learning and image processing
+A set of Python modules to use image processing in your project.

 ## Structure of the toolbox